atalayerdgn/Statistical-Hypothesis-Tests/README.md

 **Determine Degrees of Freedom**:
 The degrees of freedom depend on the number of categories in your data.
 For a goodness-of-fit test, the degrees of freedom are calculated as the number of categories minus one.
 This value is important because it helps determine the critical value or p-value for the test.

+# Stationary Tests

+### Augmented Dickey-Fuller Test

+In statistics, an augmented Dickey–Fuller test (ADF) tests the null hypothesis that a unit root is present in a time series sample.
+The alternative hypothesis depends on which version of the test is used, but is usually stationarity or trend-stationarity.
+It is an augmented version of the Dickey–Fuller test for a larger and more complicated set of time series models.

+## Steps